EmiValmed/EmiValmed/README.md

 ### Hi there 👋

+I'm Emixi, a PhD candidate in water engineering at Laval University.
+My research interests include a deep understanding of hydrological processes at the catchment scale and the predictability, forecasting and impacts of natural hazards.
+I have experience in hydrological modeling, hydro-meteorological forecasting, and post-processing techniques at short- to medium-time scales.

+I started coding while doing my master's degree and I can say my interest in this field has only grown with time.
+I’m currently sharpening my data analysis skill set 👩🏽‍💻 📈.
+In my spare time you will probably find me doing sports (🧗‍♀️,🧘‍♀️,🚴‍♂️,🏃🏽‍♀️), cooking vegan meals 🍲 🍛, or building fun (and partially useless) software programs.

+I was born in Do, and I work and live in Ca.

 <!--
 **EmiValmed/EmiValmed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.